 Other overhead costs which are associated with having employees on-location, line items such as office supplies and furniture, janitorial services, and electricity, are effectively reduced.
 Lastly allowing employees to work from home would reduce the number of calls from employees reporting sick or reporting their inability to travel due to inclement weather.
 These unscheduled absences can cost a business up to $1,800 per employee, per year, according to Global Workplace Analytics.

 An argument could be made that office camaraderie is not the same when chunks of the teamwork off-site.
 But great companies are not made by water cooler gossip–which actually has the potential to make company culture suffer–but by the way, employees are treated and the value they are shown.
 Adjustments to Communication Strategies can greatly improve this issue.

 A conscious effort must be made on the part of the managers to show each team member the value that is placed on them, should they not be available for a daily chat.
 This has, however, not been seen to ruin positive cultures.

 LIE: Remote Workers Are Working 24/7

 TRUTH: Remote Workers Know The Value of Work-Life Balance

 Simply because one does not physically arrive and leave an office each day does not mean they never clock out, on the contrary, remote workers keep similar schedules as their office counterparts, and the same expectations of work-life balance should be placed upon them.

-Conversely, for friends of remote workers, working from home–or away from an office– is not justification to have that person become the go-to should they want an early happy hour drink or a last minute airport ride.
+Conversely, for friends of remote workers, working from home–or away from an office– is not a justification to have that person become the go-to should they want an early happy hour drink or a last-minute airport ride.
 There is still work which needs to be done, and deadlines to be met.

 You’ll never know unless you try.
 If you think you need a remote staff today, sign our job spec form now and expect a call back from us as soon as possible.